LuizHen527/sign-up-form/README.md

 # Odin Project - Sign Up Form

-This is a project made to the [Odin Project Intermediate HTML and CSS Course](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
+This is a project made in the [Odin Project Intermediate HTML and CSS Course](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
 Status: Completed.

 ## Screenshot